sambuddha6/AzureWebServerDeploy/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+We will use Packer to create a server image, and Terraform to create a template for deploying a scalable cluster of servers

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)